 |60-100 Minutes||Provocative testing of the upper extremity|

 |100-110 Minutes||Outcome measures|

 |110-120 Minutes||Q & A|

-Mike Szekeres, PhD (c), OT Reg (Ont.), CHT, is in private practice at Hand Therapy Canada in London, Ontario, Canada.
-He is currently a sessional faculty member at Western University and is working on completing his PhD in the field of Physical Therapy within the Department of Rehabilitation Science.
+Mike Szekeres, PhD, OT Reg (Ont.), CHT, is in private practice at Hand Therapy Canada in London, Ontario, Canada.
+He is currently a sessional faculty member at Western University and has just completed his PhD in the field of Physical Therapy within the Department of Rehabilitation Science.
+He is the Assistant Editor for the Journal of Hand Therapy.
 Mr. Szekeres has served on the Board of Directors for the ASHT.
 Current professional interests and research include the use of technology for rehabilitation and optimizing the composition and delivery of therapy interventions after wrist fracture.